KalicoCrew/kalico/docs/Bleeding_Edge.md

 https://klipper.discourse.group/t/alternative-ringing-tower-print-for-input-shaping-calibration/4517

 ### Overview
-The new test methodology for input shaper calibration in Klipper addresses a critical limitation of the existing ringing_tower test.
+The new test methodology for input shaper calibration addresses a critical limitation of the existing ringing_tower test.
 This improvement is centered around isolating the vibrations on each axis during the calibration process, thereby providing more accurate and reliable results.

 ### Limitation of Current Ringing Tower Test
 - Simultaneous Axis Movement: The current ringing_tower test alters the velocity of both axes due to unavoidable diagonal moves, leading to potential interference in vibration measurements.